hjanssena/FIS-Proyecto/Informal Tests/test-results-report.md

 4. The user creates a new service order.

-5. The user creates a new service order.
+5. The user completes a service order.

 6. The user returns to the main menu and accesses the service order history.